riseuplabs/crabgrass-core/extensions/themes/riseup/README.txt

-An example theme with an avian theme, used by we.riseup.net.
+An example theme with an avian scheme, used by we.riseup.net.